DataDog/integrations-core/brevo/README.md

 ## Data Collected

 ### Logs
-The Brevo integration forwards the Marketing and Transactional event logs to Datadog.
+The Brevo integration forwards the marketing and transactional event logs to Datadog.

 ### Metrics
 Brevo does not include any metrics.